datalad-handbook/book/docs/intro/philosophy.rst

 These principles hopefully gave you some idea of what to expect from DataLad, cleared some worries that you might have had, and highlighted what DataLad is and what it is not.
-The section :ref:`executive_summary` will give you a one-page summary of the functionality and commands you will learn with this handbook.
-But before we get there, let's get ready to *use* DataLad.
+But now, let's get ready to *use* DataLad.
 For this, the next section will show you how to use the handbook.